How To Apply For Academic Jobs In Linguistics

 Pick as letter-writers the people who are in the best position to make a good case for you.

 d.
-Keep the letter writers very well informed about deadlines.
+Keep the letter writers particularly well informed about deadlines.
 If you make a printed list of the jobs you are applying for, sort it by deadline and print the deadline dates in large type.

 e.
 This may seem pushy, but it probably helps: from time to time send your letter writers a progress report on themselves: “my records show that you’ve sent off letters to X, Y, and Z, with forthcoming deadlines of Dec.
 1 for W, Dec.
 8 for V, and … Could you let me know if I’ve got it right?”